 competition floor at least 4 times to play the Robot Game.
 You'll

-meet lots of other teams who have thought about how people can
+meet lots of other teams who have learned about food safety and how to

 build and program robots--just like you!
 It will be a busy and fun